-The new site is available to the public at https://preview.trademe.co.nz and the TradeMe team actively solicits feedback from their users, so that they can make improvements to the site on an ongoing basis.
+The new site was initially available to the public as a Preview version, and the TradeMe team actively solicited feedback from their users, so that they could make improvements to the site on an ongoing basis.
 The new site is built in AngularJS by the back-end dev team, with the front-end devs working on templated elements within pages that contain a combination of Angular and HTML5 code.

 TradeMe wanted some help getting their latest set of updates to a point where they could be added to the Preview site, and took on myself and two other contractors for six months to help them get there.

 I was responsible for HTML5 and CSS3 coding, as well as peer reviews, accessibility compliance, browser and device testing, and bug-fixing.
 I began as a member of the Tangram Squad, responsible for building individual elements that could be re-used on multiple pages within the site.
 After two months I switched to the Design Vision team, where we worked on whole example pages, tweaking and improving on the design and functionality of individual elements in situ.

 At the end of our time at TradeMe the company launched a whole bunch of our new stuff onto the Preview site, which was a cause for great celebration amongst all three teams.

 - Became part of the TradeMe team for six months, helping to get the Preview site to a stage where large parts of it could be released to the public for ongoing user testing and assessment